nathanjhood/base64/README.md

 ...
 ```

-*PLEASE NOTE: currently the decoder output gets a bit garbled when used as a NodeJs addon (not the CLI or actual implementation) - there are differences between the ```std::string``` family and the corresponding ```Napi::String``` class which require some further debugging - furthermore, the 'url' version of the base64 alphabet is much more well-suited for usage in tasks where javascript is often deployed.
+*PLEASE NOTE: currently the decoder output might get a bit garbled when used as a NodeJs addon (not the CLI or actual implementation) - there are differences between the ```std::string``` family and the corresponding ```Napi::String``` class which require some further debugging - furthermore, the 'url' version of the base64 alphabet is much more well-suited for usage in tasks where javascript is often deployed.
 Watch this space.*

 ## Coming soon...